-At the end of his first year in college, Eric was awarded Whitman’s literary prize for his poetry and critical writing.
-Because he knew he couldn’t afford to come back to Whitman, he tried to return the prize, but Professor Howells explained that wasn’t how it worked.
+At the end of his first year, Eric was awarded Whitman’s literary prize for his poetry and critical writing.
+He had already decided not to return, so he tried to give back the prize, but Professor Howells explained that was not how it worked.
 The prize was in recognition of what he had already accomplished.

 Eric returned to Seattle and studied at the University of Washington (UW), publishing poetry in Poetry Northwest and other journals.
 He continued to write new songs without performing them anywhere.
-At Whitman he was recognized for his poetry and critical studies.
-Almost nobody knew that he also wrote songs.
-The same was true at the University of Washington, where he received a major international scholarship to study in England, but not for songs.
+Although he was recognized for poetry and critical studies, almost nobody knew that he also wrote songs.
+After three years at the University of Washington, he received a major international scholarship to study in England, but not for songs.
 That was something he did separately.

 Next, he studied in England for three years.
 At Oxford, he studied English Literature within the traditional tutorial system but also did research projects at the British Library and the BBC Library.
 He wrote poetry and participated in readings with other poets.
 In his second year, he was awarded the Isis Poetry Prize.
-All students at Oxford could submit their poems for consideration, with one winner chosen each year.
-He also met a number of other major literary figures while at Oxford, including the actor Richard Burton, the American critic and literary biographer Richard Ellman, and poets Ted Hughes and Seamus Heaney.
+His tutors at St Peter’s college were Robert Burchfield (editor of the OED) and Francis Warner, poet, playright and Platonist.
+He also met a number of major literary figures while at Oxford, including the actor Richard Burton, the American critic and literary biographer Richard Ellman, and poets Ted Hughes and Seamus Heaney.

 During that time, two friends insisted that he should spend the time necessary to produce and promote his music.
 He had known Bayard Johnson since they were both six.
 Bayard became a Hollywood screenwriter and invited Eric to come there and work with him.
 When Bayard learned about the original songs, he immediately became an advocate and connected Eric to his friends in that world.
 On a dare, he booked Eric into the Santa Monica Improv, which at that time had a music venue with an “unknown artist” night.
 Eric sang in front of a crowd there as a very unknown artist—it was his very first time singing live on stage.
 He took a relaxed approach.
 He would stop and explain that he couldn’t remember parts of his songs but sketched in the missing part of the story without his guitar.
 The audience was curious and tolerant.
 Bayard told him later that one of the performers in the audience “copped your act” and would pretend that he could not remember his songs.
 Los Angeles can be inspiring in strange ways.

-The other person was Emile Wilson, who studied with Eric at Oxford and was also originally from Seattle.
-He booked time for Eric in a Seattle studio and insisted that he record some tracks so that he could learn about professional recording technology and how it can affect a song.
+The other ally was Emile Wilson, who studied with Eric at Oxford and was also originally from Seattle.
+He booked time for Eric in a Seattle recording studio and insisted that he put down some tracks so that he could learn about professional recording technology and how it can affect a song.
 Listening to studio mix tapes of his songs with Emile was an important and inspiring lesson.

 The Seattle music critics liked Knack for Negligence and wrote good things.
 Most said they had no idea who Eric was.
 For example, Chris Nickson of The Rocket wrote: “I’ve never heard of him either, but Eric Dahl has turned in one of the best CDs by a local singer/songwriter that I’ve heard in a long time.
 The music ranges from acoustic neo-rockabilly to the thoughtful and introspective.
 He also has a killer way with a line.
 “Smells like a house to make a poor fly rich,” or “I went to see the Sonics ‘cause I had a lotta money,” not at all shabby.
 Wish I’d written them.
 Helped by John Hawk on guitar, a sort of Mark Knopfler minus the noodly bits, this is a class act all the way.”